configu/docs/CONTRIBUTING.md

 ## The rest

-The rest of elements you could write as you would in native md: images, inline code, tables etc.
+The rest of elements you could write as you would in native md: links, images, inline code, tables etc.

+:warning: Note, that external links will appear with a little 🔗 icon and should be start with `https` protocol.
+So internal links to other documentation pages should start with `/`.

 ## Custom